-Edited by aianne b., Rose B, Anonymous, Graeme and 4 others
+Edited by aianne b., Rose B, Graeme, Alma and 3 others

 There different ways in which to propagate plants that do not bear fruit; meaning there are no seeds to be planted.
 One of the methods used by gardeners to propagate their plant is called air layering.
 This technique is has a high success rate when it comes to plant propagation.
 Here are some tips to ensure successful air layering.